Ilia-Shakeri/CipherCert-App/README.md

 ### 3. Frontend Setup (Node.js)

-Open a new terminal (or navigate back) to the frontend folder.
+Open a new terminal in the `frontend` directory.

 ```bash
 cd ../frontend